-My research has been published in International Sociology, Research in Social Movements, Conflict, and Change, Sociological Forum, Social Movement Studies, Sociology Compass, Sociology of Health and Illness, The International Studies Compendium, The European Journal of Cultural and Political Sociology, Interface: a journal for and about social movements, Advances in Medical Sociology, and Social Theory and Health, among other edited volumes.
-I have served as a Gender, Conflict, and Peacebuilding Fellow at the Kroc Institute for International Studies at Notre Dame and as a Visiting Research Fellow at the University of New Mexico.
+My research has been published in Feminist Formations, International Sociology, Research in Social Movements, Conflicts, and Change, Sociological Forum, Social Movement Studies, Sociology Compass, Sociology of Health and Illness, The International Studies Compendium, The European Journal of Cultural and Political Sociology, Interface: a journal for and about social movements, Advances in Medical Sociology, and Social Theory and Health, among other edited volumes.
+I have served as a Gender, Conflict, and Peacebuilding Fellow at the Kroc Institute for International Peace Studies at The University of Notre Dame and as a Visiting Scholar at the University of New Mexico.
 I earned my BA in Sociology from Wellesley College and my Master’s and PhD degrees in Sociology from Emory University where I held a Laney Diversity Fellowship and an American Sociological Association Minority Dissertation Fellowship.
-I actively serve the Collective Behavior and Social Movements and Peace, War and Social Conflict sections of the American Sociological Association, I serve as the coordinator for the Global and Transnational Sociology Social Movements research cluster, and I am the book review editor for Humanity & Society.
+I have served on the councils of the Collective Behavior and Social Movements and Peace, War and Social Conflict sections of the American Sociological Association, I serve as the coordinator for the Global and Transnational Sociology Social Movements research cluster, and I am the book review editor for Humanity & Society.
 I am delighted to be a Visiting Scholar with the Women’s Studies Research Center at Brandeis University for the 2020-2021 academic year.